The Difficult Path to the American Dream: Immigrants are finding it increasingly difficult to obtain US citizenship

 What else united them was the tiny US flags.
-Almost everyone kept one at a time.
-Flags marked this event - the ceremony of naturalization - and the end of a long journey, which usually takes many years.
+Almost everyone was kept one at a time.
+The flags marked this event - the naturalization ceremony - and the end of a long journey that usually takes many years.

-“God bless America, God bless the American people, these beautiful people.
-I am very happy to be part of them, ”said Valdab, a native of Eritrea.
-Then he waved to his wife and two young children as they walked to the balcony to watch.
+“God bless America, God bless the American people, these wonderful people.
+I am very happy to be a part of them, ”said Valdab, who is from Eritrea.
+He then waved to his wife and two young children as they walked to the balcony to watch.

-Every year, hundreds of thousands of people participate in such ceremonies.
+Hundreds of thousands of people participate in such ceremonies every year.
 They are overseen by the United States Citizenship and Immigration Services (USCIS), a federal agency.
-But the process of becoming a US citizen under the Trump administration is becoming increasingly complex.
-Candidates are faced with a more thorough examination, the expected increase in application fees and the long processing time - expectations that could prevent thousands of future U.S. citizens from voting in the 2020 general election.
+But the process of becoming a U.S. citizen under the Trump administration has become increasingly complex.
+Candidates face closer scrutiny, alleged increases in filing fees and long processing times - expectations that could prevent thousands of future U.S. citizens from voting in the 2020 general election.

 Most immigrants must wait five years to qualify for citizenship.
 After that, the process usually progresses pretty quickly.